 Are natural organic fertilizers safer than chemical fertilizers?
 Are they better for your lawn, family and the environment?

-Ideally soils will support plant life - but this is not usually the case.
+Ideally, soils will support plant life – but this is not usually the case.
 We fertilize because soils lack the elements to support plant growth.
-Natural organic fertilizer, manufactured organic and chemical fertilizers all serve the same purpose - to provide nutrients needed by plants to sustain healthy growth.
+Natural organic fertilizer, manufactured organic and chemical fertilizers all serve the same purpose – to provide nutrients needed by plants to sustain healthy growth.

-Fertilizer becomes a pollutant when it is misapplied or overapplied - it does not matter if the product is natural organic or synthetic.
+Fertilizer becomes a pollutant when it is misapplied or overapplied – it does not matter if the product is natural organic or synthetic.
 Take care to use fertilizers according to their labels and instructions.
-Proper rate and timing is important as well as basing lawn nutrient requirements on a reliable soil test.
+Proper rate and timing are important as well as basing lawn nutrient requirements on a reliable soil test.
 Protect our water sources!
 Avoid getting fertilizer on sidewalks, driveways and roads where it can wash into storm drains and then into streams, lakes and rivers.